Get connected with a counselor today!

-How do you dispute something on your credit report?
+How do you dispute errors on your credit reports?

 image

-Q. How do you dispute something on your credit report; and keep up-to-date with it?
+Question: How do you dispute errors on your credit reports and keep up to date with the results?

 Dear Reader,

-Disputing information on your credit report may seem a bit complicated, and you may be tempted to work with a credit repair agency.
-These disputes are free of charge, and you shouldn’t be paying anybody else to do something you can do on your own.
-But, if you have questions or need a bit of guidance to see it through, you can always contact an NFCC-certified credit counselor from a nonprofit agency.
-A credit counselor can help you organize your finances and create a strategy to file a dispute on your own and keep track of it.
-Mistakes and erroneous information on your report can definitely bring your score down, so make sure that in addition to using your credit wisely, you check it periodically to detect any inaccuracies and correct them as soon as possible.
-Good luck!
+Disputing information on your credit report may seem a bit complicated, and you may be tempted to hire a credit repair agency, but it’s not necessary to pay for help.
+Filing a dispute is free and fairly easy to do on your own.
+But, if you have questions or need guidance, you can always contact an NFCC-certified credit counselor.
+A credit counselor can help you organize your finances, review your credit reports and create a strategy to file and keep track of a dispute on your own.

 Sincerely,